 540.1 General Policy

-The CAO will consider the value of resources when determining SNAP eligibility for both non-categorically and expanded categorically eligible households.
+The County Assistance Office (CAO) will consider the value of resources when determining Supplemental Nutrition Assistance Program (SNAP) eligibility for both non-categorically and expanded categorically eligible households.

 7 CFR § 273.8(a)